 He was barely eleven years old when he’d learned to strap a yoke collar on a mule.
 Elmer remembered clearly the day his father had taken him down to Saline Clifford’s place and told him to get the mules hitched for plowing; he’d had a putrid hatred for heat, sweat, blisters, and the sound of his stomach demanding food that wasn’t there for the taking.
 No, he would never let that happen again.
 He couldn’t.

-Elmer owned a good deal of the small town of Heaping KY– if you didn’t count color town which ran clear across the other side of the tracks down Lewis Street.
-Most the white folks didn’t cross the tracks and seldom did a black man dare cross except to see a doctor, dentist, or the likes.
-The small town was seldom silent and almost never dull.
+Elmer owned a good deal of Heaping KY’s small town– if you didn’t count color town, which ran clear across the other side of the tracks down Lewis Street.
+Most white folks didn’t cross the tracks, and seldom did a black man dare cross except seeing a doctor, dentist, or the likes.
+The small town was rarely silent and almost never dull.

 Heaping had been abundantly fertile to Elmer, just like his wife, Gladys.
 But life had not always been perfect, and Elmer had seen the effects of the Great Depression first hand, as he was born during the beginning of it.

-His son’s names and their order of birth are as follows– Elmer Almon jr, Samuel Wesley, Johnathan David, and Joe Dellas.
+His son’s names and birth order are as follows– Elmer Almon jr, Samuel Wesley, Johnathan David, and Joe Dellas.
 His last son, Clifton Robert, died of measles shortly after his first birthday.
-They would have grieved in anguish longer had it not been for the surprise of a daughter, their first, Katheleen Sophia, and then two years later Eva Victoria was born.
+They would have grieved in anguish longer had it not been for the surprise of a daughter, their first, Katheleen Sophia, and then two years later, Eva Victoria was born.
 She being the last of seven.

 At night, after all the children were in their beds, Elmer would reach for Gladice, and she would lay listening to the sounds of mattress springs keeping rhythm with her husband’s body.
-She’d sigh softly wondering if this would be the last time her womb would fill up with life.
-Elmer figured the more children he had, the more workers and the more workers meant more money and money was his constant companion.
+She’d sigh softly, wondering if this were the last time her womb would fill up with life.
+Elmer figured the more children he had, the more workers, and the more workers meant more money, and money was his constant companion.
 The fear of never having enough was a restless irritant.

 Yes, Elmer and Gladice were proud of their four sons and two daughters.
 The eldest was one of the most excellent men in town.
 Almon was a good shoulder above the rest of the boys and handsomely mysterious with his seaweed eyes and blondish auburn hair.
 Elmer put him in charge of the service station he’d opened last June.
-His charisma worked somewhat of a magic over the customers.
-They trusted Almon with their vehicles, the cost of repairs and the prices he quoted to them.
+His charisma worked somewhat of magic over the customers.
+They trusted Almon with their vehicles, the cost of repairs, and the prices he quoted.
 He had a humble smile and what appeared to be a genuine concern for their pocketbooks.
-Many young men his age were moving to bigger cities to work in the automotive industry or factories that were popping up after the war, but Elmer wanted his children to stay in Heaping and Almon wouldn’t begin to know how to think for himself.
+Many young men his age were moving to bigger cities to work in the automotive industry or factories popping up after the war.
+Still, Elmer wanted his children to stay in Heaping, and Almon wouldn’t begin to know how to think for himself.
 No, that was something his father did for him.
 There was an understanding among the Chastening’s, and that was to never go against Elmer’s wishes or desires.

 Elmer sighed again as he looked over his land and thought about all the sweat and determination it had taken for him to become someone.
 Yes, he was someone now.
-Elmer had made something of himself, and as you can imagine when Elmer walked down the streets of Heaping everyone knew who he was and what he was worth.
-Everyone in the town loved Elmer and used words such as good, kind, a man of God, a great father and husband, a loyal friend, easy going and even comical jokester was added at times.
+Elmer had made something of himself, and as you can imagine, when Elmer walked down the streets of Heaping, everyone knew who he was and what he was worth.
+Everyone in the town loved Elmer and used words such as good, kind, a man of God, a great father and husband, a loyal friend, easy-going, and even comical jokester was added at times.
 Yes, all these adjectives were used to describe the affections bestowed upon him.
-After some time he acquired a nickname in the town of Heaping.
-There was Charlie, the milkman, Frank the postman, Connie the beautician, Lane the tailor and the townspeople referred to him as merely, “Elmer, the rich man.”
+After some time, he acquired a nickname in the town of Heaping.
+Charlie, the milkman, Frank the postman, Connie the beautician, Lane the tailor, and the townspeople referred to him as merely, “Elmer, the rich man.”
 Just the sound of it tickled his ears and made his chest puff out further.
 “Elmer the rich man,” he spoke into the thick air of the morning.
 His eyes twinkled.
-He clicked his teeth making a tweak, tweak, click, click sound and kicked up his heels.
-He counted the coins in his left pocket as he walked down the hill with a sass in his step.
+He clicked his teeth, making a tweak, tweak, click, click sound, and kicked up his heels.
+He counted the coins in his left pocket as he walked down the hill with sass in his step.

 Elmer loved to count things.
 Nothing was ever wasted in his sight.
-If extreme was what Elmer wanted than extreme is what he got.
+If extreme was what Elmer wanted, then extreme is what he got.
 He prided himself in having the same car for almost fifteen years.
-Of course, he had splurged on a new 47 Cadillac, with white wall tires.
+Of course, he had splurged on a new 47 Cadillac with whitewall tires.
 It was pearly cream in color, but he’d never driven further than the church house and back home in it–Kept it clean and waxed and covered.
 Everything was measured in worth here at the Chastening’s home.
-To get something new for a Chastening was a rather peculiar occurrence and yet their house stood higher than anyone’s in the town.
+To get something new for a Chastening was a rather peculiar occurrence, yet their house stood higher than anyone in the town.
 Sunday morning attire was the finest to be had, and even his daughters were cloaked in satin and silk.
-Come Monday it was back to basics and cutting corners to squeeze a dime out of a nickel.
+It was back to basics and cutting corners to squeeze a dime out of a nickel come Monday.

 Elmer’s front porch wrapped around the house and stood tall from the Corinthian columns that lined the front.
 The inside was even more breath-taking.
-The spectacular circular staircase greeted guest at the entrance, and the woodworking was impeccable.
+The spectacular circular staircase greeted guests at the entrance, and the woodworking was impeccable.
 Dust did not have a chance to settle in Elmer’s home because he was a perfectionist.
-Each lamp, crystal vase, and gilded gold picture were placed just so–causing the light to catch the eye and leaving one mesmerized by the beauty of the objects.
+Each lamp, crystal vase, and gilded gold picture were placed just so–causing the light to catch the eye and leaving one mesmerized by the objects’ beauty.
 But like all houses which kept their tenants sheltered underneath their dwellings, their occupants carried secrets–secrets the window curtains tried to cover with their heavy tapestries.
-Secrets the birds knew that chirped outside in spring and secrets that were forbidden to be discussed for fear that once the words were spoken their power would destroy every occupant.
-Each family member knew that speaking these secrets would forever change the course of history and then everything the occupants were trying to hold together would collapse.
+Secrets the birds knew that chirped outside in spring and secrets that were forbidden to be discussed for fear that their power would destroy every occupant once the words were spoken.
+Each family member knew that telling these secrets would forever change the course of history, and then everything the occupants were trying to hold together would collapse.
 Implode, and erupt.

 And. . .
 Even the biscuits and redeye gravy seemed to try and cover them like a thick coating that stuck to their insides and stopped the pain from seeping out.
 Sticky jams and marmalades drenched in butter churned and beaten covered them.
-Sometimes the secrets were covered by music, laughter, and even a taste of wine or sherry on occasion, but mark my word they lingered like the smell of eggs after a boil.
+Sometimes the secrets were hidden by music, laughter, and even a taste of wine or sherry on occasion, but mark my word, and they lingered like the smell of eggs after a boil.
 Putrid and rotten.
 Even the fans and the perfume couldn’t escape them.
 Yes, the Chastening’s had their own demons to deal with, but we’ll get to that later.
-As for now in our story, Elmer has just left gazing over the land he owns and has just kissed his wife, tickled the youngest Victoria in the ribs and grabbed his coat and hat.
+As for now, in our story, Elmer has just left gazing over the land he owns and has just kissed his wife, tickled the youngest Victoria in the ribs, and grabbed his coat and hat.

-It’s Monday morning in the town of Heaping and Elmer is getting ready to drive into town and check on his Service Station and his saw mill.
+It’s Monday morning in the town of Heaping, and Elmer is getting ready to drive into town and check on his Service Station and his sawmill.
 He’s about to get inside his car, the one he drives everywhere, not the one for show.
-Indeed, that’s really where our story begins, because Elmer Chastening routine is getting ready to become significantly altered and the choices he makes will forever change his path, and I would assume your path as well.
+Indeed, that’s really where our story begins because Elmer Chastening’s routine is getting ready to become significantly altered, and the choices he makes will forever change his path.
+I would assume your path as well.
 If I could oblige you to bend your ear for a moment, I’d like to tell you the story of Elmer’s predicament and how it came about.
 Perhaps, I’ll articulate it well enough to leave just a touch of Elmer’s fingerprints upon your soul?